-Individual treatment plans will be developed by the responsible mental health provider and the CONTRACTOR's Program Manager to meet the treatment needs of the individual during his/her period of incarceration.
+Individual treatment plans will be developed by the responsible mental health provider and the program manager to meet the treatment needs of the individual during his/her period of incarceration.

 CONTRACTOR will work collaboratively with county staff to plan for continuity of care in the community upon release.